Nine ways to stay fit for free

 When you’re living on a tight budget, a gym membership might not make the cut on your list of priorities.
 And while gyms are certainly convenient, there’s a ton of free ways to make sure your fitness doesn’t fall to the curb.

 MI Big Green Gym: About a year ago, MI Big Green Gym was launched to encourage Michigan residents to take advantage of the state’s extensive network of parks and recreation options.
 From yoga and swimming to hiking and paddling, Michiganders have a wide variety of physical activities to pursue year-round.
-Thanks to Blue Cross and Michigan Public Libraries, free one-day passes into a State Park or Recreation Area will be available through nearly 500 libraries around Michigan.

 Body weight: While dumbbells and gym equipment can be convenient, your own body weight is more than enough to get a great workout.
 Check out these bodyweight exercises that will give you a total body workout wherever you are.